UTACM/utacm.org-old/README.md

 Contributions are more than welcome.
 Feel free to fork the [repo and submit pull requests](https://help.github.com/articles/using-pull-requests).

+To add a blog post or edit one of the pages, please check the `content/` folder.
+All files are written in [Markdown][md] format.

 ## Building Site Locally

 Here are the steps to building the site locally: